-Students enrolled in Cyber School are required to attend school for the same instructional days (180) and hours (990) as those who attend a traditional brick-and-mortar school.
-Attendance is taken each day that the Cyber School is open, though students can continue working when the school is not open (weekends, holidays, professional development days, etc.).
+Students enrolled in the Cyber School must attend school for the same instructional days (180) and hours (990) as those who attend a traditional brick-and-mortar school.
+Attendance is taken each day the Cyber School is open, though students can continue working when the school is not open (weekends, holidays, professional development days, etc.).
 ECCS does not usually close for snow days.
 However, the School/Office may not be available for family/staff use; all classes may continue virtually as regularly scheduled, and attendance will be taken.